-Daffodil bulbs have been provided by the Parish Council for a number of recent Autumns and many residents have taken up the offer of bulbs to plant in the verges of our village.
+Daffodil bulbs have been provided by the Parish Council for a number of recent Autumns and continue to provide colour in the spring.

 Environmentally, Barlings Abbey, a pinfold and Tree Conservation are all part of Langworth’s heritage.

-Two pubs, one either end of the main village, a hatchery, farmers, an outreach Post Office and a garage are our main businesses.
-We have three Bed and Breakfast accommodations, a Livery, Cattery, 3 sets of fishing lakes, attracting visitors from all over the region, with caravanning facilities on two sites.
+Two pubs, one either end of the main village, a hatchery, farmers, an outreach Post Office, and a garage are our main businesses.
+We have three Bed and Breakfast accommodations, 3 sets of fishing lakes, attracting visitors from all over the region, with caravanning facilities on two sites.

 The Parish Council keeps the parishioners informed of events/happenings by posters on notice boards, the ‘Langworth Local’ and flyers if a vital scenario is mooted.